Twice Baked Potato Casserole Savory and Easy Dish

 You also need one cup of shredded cheddar cheese and half a cup of grated Parmesan cheese.
 This cheese mix gives that cheesy potato bake flavor.
 Don’t forget about half a cup of green onions, which adds a fresh bite.

 For seasoning, include one tablespoon of garlic powder and one teaspoon of onion powder.
 These spices uplift the dish.
 Lastly, use salt and pepper to taste, and if you like, add four slices of crumbled bacon for extra flavor.
-You can find the full recipe with all details.

 How to Choose the Right Potatoes for Casserole?